aptoivonen/aleksi-css-framework/README.md

   </div>
 ```

-The code above creates an equal-width, responsive three-column grid with cells on one row (the example is fixed at the small breakpoint width).
+The code above creates an equal-width, responsive three-column grid with cells on one row.

 - Wrap the grid in `.container` class.
 - A grid can have as many items as are needed.